True leadership is an art in itself

 On one hand, leaders in place called upon their colleagues to review the situation, think about the options, and decide of a plan altogether.
 Priority was given to consultation, discussion, sharing opinions and finding a collective conclusion.
 On the other hand, superiors made decisions of their own based on fear and panic.
 Any good leader knows how to deal with every situation without batting an eyelid.
 Although, this does not prevent him from feeling a panic equal to the one felt by any other person, but as a leader he will not act on that panic.
 In contrast, the faltering leader cannot remain calm, and is often ready to abuse, however subtly, those who work alongside him.

-Good leaders do not allow themselves to be humiliated by a member of the team, which is fair I think.
+Good leaders will allow themselves to be humiliated by a member of the team, which is pretty fair I think.
 However, he also does he allow anyone around him to be humiliated.
-You don't have to yell, intimidate, or make sneering comments when you're running an establishment.
+You don't have to yell, intimidate, or make sneering comments when you're leading a team.
 The actual situation is already creating panic and emotional confusion in our community, so on the contrary, the encouragement of employees and the appreciation of their qualities is absolutely required.
 During my observations, the ones who gathered around their positive and attentive leader during and after the confinement saw some of their projects emerge and their motivation started to rise again.
-The leader who uses threats or minimize or even ignore the good work of the team members is just showing his own weakness.
+The leader who uses threats, minimize or even ignore the good work of the team members is just showing his own distress and therefore losses credibility.
 According to many magazines, articles and reviews specialized in good leadership, the need to show power over others characterizes a vulnerable leader instead of portraying his authority.
-The leader knows the importance of establishing a climate of trust and real collaboration in the company; the wobbly leader will prefer to weave an environment where competition and ruling prevails, in order to feed his need for control.
+The leader knows the importance of establishing a climate of trust and real collaboration in the community; the wobbly leader prefers to weave an environment where competition and ruling prevails, in order to feed his need for control.
 The only power an unstable or poor leader has is the job title given to him.

-“A true leader could be designated as such with or without the job label.”
+“A true leader could be designated as such with or without his position label .”

 In conclusion, I would like to address that this post was written in order to encourage the community to become leaders of their own.
 Circus art, like any other art, is temporarily in danger.
 Although, art and creativity have always been present in the lives of human beings and it shall not disappear because of a virus.
 Art has the ability to consolidate mankind and therefore we should unite around positive and true leaders.
 The dilemma whether true leader skills can be acquired is complicated.
 Of course, if you are born with proper abilities, this will make it easier for you.
 On the other hand, one can reach nearly anything with proper development and motivation.
 Therefore, the first step towards true leadership can surely be taken if you are able to recognize your own flaws, work on ways to improve your leadership and if necessary work alongside a role model.